pstrzalk/ruby-on-rails-game/README.md

 Disclaimer: This code was created for fun and for fun only.
 It has obvious design flaws and is not perfect by any standards.
 But it was awesome to write and to share with all Ruby fans.

 ## Installation

+To run the game, you need to have PostgreSQL and Redis.

 ```sh
 # Clone the repository
 $ git clone https://github.com/pstrzalk/ruby-on-rails-game